A Nourishing Body Lotion for Scorpio’s New Moon

 Because each of these essential oils supports relief from stress and tension in some way, you will find them all on my Amazon favorites for Overwork.
 If you want to know what essential oils I use specifically, here’s where I get each of the essential oils used in Scorpio’s New Moon body lotion blend:

-Mom’s Preferred Essential Oil Suppliers
+More About Mom's Preferred Essential Oil Suppliers

-Mom’s Preferred Suppliers for Lipid Carrier Oils
+Preferred Suppliers for Lipid Carrier Oils & Butters

 This information has not been evaluated by the Food and Drug Administration and is not intended to diagnose, treat, cure, or prevent any disease.
 It is for educational purposes only.